 Another vital part of financial success is monitoring your credit report and scores.
 A credit report and identity theft monitoring service can provide credit report monitoring and alert you to significant changes in your credit report along with suspicious activity.

-A credit report and identity theft monitoring service also can help provide financial peace of mind.
+A credit report and identity monitoring service also can help provide financial peace of mind.
 This is especially important for those facing difficulties paying their rent and want to work toward regaining their credit health.